Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

             freq='Q', noffset=-3, fixoffset=-1, calendar=None)
 ```

 where:

 * `mktdata` : `pd.DataFrame`;
 Market data in the format `"symbol"`, `"date"`, `"open"`, `"high"`,
 `"low"`, `"close"`, `"volume"`, `"adjusted"`, `"divd"`, `"split"`
-(e.g. as returned by `azapy.readMkT`).
+(*e.g.* as returned by `azapy.readMkT`).
 * `symb` :
 List of symbols of portfolio components.
 All symbols
 should be present in `mktdata`.
-If set to `None` the `symb` will be
+If it is `None`, then `symb` will default
-set to the full set of symbols present in `mktdata`.
+to the full set of symbols present in `mktdata`.
 The default
 is `None`.
 * `sdate` : `datetime`;
 Start date for historical simulation.
-If set to `None` the `sdate` will
+If it is `None`, then `sdate` will
-be set to the earliest date in `mktdata`.
+default to the earliest date in `mktdata`.
 The default is `None`.
 * `edate` : `datetime`;
 End date for historical simulation.
 Must be
 greater than  `sdate`.
-If it is `None` then `edate` will be set
+If it is `None`, then `edate` will default
 to the latest date in `mktdata`.
 The default is `None`.
 * `col_price` : `string`;
-Column name in the `mktdata` DataFrame that will be considered
+Column name in the `mktdata` that will be considered
 for portfolio aggregation.
 The default is `'close'`.
 * `col_divd` : `string`;
-Column name in the `mktdata` DataFrame that holds the dividend
+Column name in the `mktdata` that holds the dividend
 information.
 The default is `'dvid'`.
 * `col_ref` : `string`;
-Column name in the `mktdata` DataFrame that will be used as a price
+Column name in the `mktdata` that will be used as a price
 reference for portfolio components (used for various comparisons and graphs).
 The default is `'adjusted'`.
 * `col_calib` : `string`;
-Column name used for historical weights calibrations.
-The default is
+Column name in the `mktdata` used for historical weights calibrations.
-`'adjusted'`.
+The default is `'adjusted'`.
 * `pname` : `string`;
 The name of the portfolio.
 The default is `'Port'`.
 * `pcolname` : `string`;
 Name of the portfolio price column.
-If it is set to `None` than
+If it is `None`, than
 `pcolname=pname`.
 The default is `None`.
 * `capital` : `float`;
 Initial portfolio Capital in dollars.
 The default is `100000`.